Last Updated on May 22, 2022

 Wheelchairs are used for anything from everyday transportation to specialised activities.
 There are many different types of wheelchairs, each with its propulsion system.
-Independent manual wheelchair features four wheels, a skeleton, seat, and footrests.
+An Independent manual wheelchair features four wheels, a skeleton, a seat, and footrests.
 Push-rims on the larger rear wheels have a diameter smaller than the tyre.

 Wheelchairs with manual brakes are often engaged in a standard feature.
 In-motion braking is possible with the push-risks, although only for parking.
-They may raise your leg at any time as long as the seat base is still attached to the chair.
+They may raise your leg as long as the seat base is still attached to the chair.
 People with quadriplegia are more likely to use recliners than other spinal cord injuries.

 In the market for manual wheelchairs, light weights and high costs go hand in hand.
-Borrowing chairs is available to those who are temporarily unable or who are financially challenged.
+Borrowing chairs is available to those who are temporarily unable or financially challenged.
 Adapted transfer chairs, which enable wheelchair users to negotiate narrow aisles, are needed in most modern airports.
 A powerchair has batteries and electric motors.
 Steering is most often done via a joystick on the armrest or rear of the frame.

 Different forms of controls, such as head switches, chin-operated joysticks, sip-and-puff controllers, and so on, may take the role of the traditional manual joystick.
 Whether or if they are used as a wheelchair or a stand-up frame is determined by personal choice.
 One chair may include tilt, reclining, and motorised stand capabilities.
 Some disabled individuals can use wheelchairs for sports but not daily tasks such as walking, eating or bathing.
 An all-terrain wheelchair can traverse terrain ordinarily inaccessible to wheelchair users.

 It may be easy to use a wheelchair in water, such as a beach wheelchair.
 Computer control of an intelligent wheelchair, which includes sensors and mobile robots, may be achievable.
-Intelligent wheelchairs are made for people with cognitive issues like dementia.
+Smart wheelchairs are made for people with cognitive issues like dementia.